cloneofsimo/lora/README.md

 )
 ```

-An example of this can be found in `train_lora_dreambooth.py`.
+A working example of this, applied on [Dreambooth](https://arxiv.org/abs/2208.12242) can be found in `train_lora_dreambooth.py`.
 Run this example with

 ```bash
 run_lora_db.sh